tooleks/laravel-presenter/README.md

-# The Laravel 5 Presenter Package
+# The Laravel Presenter Package

-The package provides abstract `Presenter` layer for wrapping model objects into new presentations.
+The package provides the `Presenter` layer for wrapping model objects into new presentations.

 ## Features